 - Crossword Puzzles: Using software designed to make puzzles, enter Edmark Reading Program words that the student has learned.
-Design the puzzles so that instead of solving clues, students simply enter the words in the down and across lists.
-For example, if the first word in the down list is horse, the student would write each letter of the word starting from box number 1 and working down.
-Students must know or be taught numbers and the terms across and down. - Class Recordings: Build a library of student-recorded stories from the Edmark Reading Program stories.
-Use the recorded stories in the classroom.
+Design the puzzles so that instead of solving clues, students enter the words in the down and across lists.
+For example, if the first word in the down list is that, the student writes each letter of the word, starting from box number 1 and working down.
+Students must know or be taught numbers and the terms across and down. - Class Recordings: Build a library of student-recorded stories from the Edmark Reading Program Stories.
+Listen to the recorded stories in the classroom.